bogdansoft/notes/java_notes.md

 include dollar ($), yuan (¥), euro (€), and so on.
 * Identifiers can include numbers but not start with them.
 * A single underscore _ is not allowed as an identifier.
 * You cannot use the same name as a Java reserved word.
-A reserved word is a special word that Java has held aside so that you are not allowed to use it.
-Remember that Java is case sensitive, so you can use versions of the keywords that only differ in case.
-Please don’t, though.